What To Do With New Year’s Resolutions

 It was a Saturday morning like any other Saturday morning.
 I always got up first because I’m an early bird.

-After breakfast, I’d sit down and watch Multi-Coloured Swap Shop – a Saturday morning children’s TV show.
+After breakfast, I’d sit down and watch Multi-Coloured Swap Shop – a children’s TV show on Saturday morning.

-Just after midday, I always made my way into town to buy an array of snacks for myself for the evening.
-Like Saturday mornings, I still preferred to spend Saturday evenings indoors watching television.
+Just after midday, I always went into town to buy an array of snacks for myself for the evening.
+I still preferred to spend Saturday evenings indoors watching television like I did on Saturday mornings.

-My parents thought it unusual for a boy of my age to want to stay in on a Saturday evening.
-At the time, I thought they knew nothing about the reason for me not wanting to go out.
+My parents thought it unusual for a boy my age to want to stay in on a Saturday evening.
+At the time, I thought they knew nothing about why I did not want to go out.
 Years later, I discovered my mother had already suspected I was gay.

 Whereas boys my age were going out to drink alcohol and date girls, my Saturday evening treat was the snacks (including a small trifle from Marks & Spencer) and Saturday evening television.

-I always visited the same shops, either to browse or to buy something.
+I always visited the same shops to browse or buy something.
 On this particular Saturday, though, something I’d seen on TV that morning made me go into a shop I hardly ever visited.

 Scanning the shelves full of newspapers and magazines for the music newspaper I wanted, it soon caught my eye.